The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Alignment check: Only approve if the change serves the original project goals

-Result: 73% of scope changes handled at the project lead level.
-Client satisfaction maintained (faster response times).
+Result: 73% of scope changes were handled at the project lead level, and client satisfaction stayed high because responses were faster.

 Time saved: 2 hours weekly